nodejs/node/doc/api/async_hooks.md

 const util = require('util');

 function debug(...args) {
-  // Use a function like this one when debugging inside an AsyncHooks callback fs.writeFileSync('log.out', `${util.format(...args)}\n`, { flag: 'a' });
+  // Use a function like this one when debugging inside an AsyncHook callback fs.writeFileSync('log.out', `${util.format(...args)}\n`, { flag: 'a' });
 }
 ```

 If an asynchronous operation is needed for logging, it is possible to keep
 track of what caused the asynchronous operation using the information
-provided by AsyncHooks itself.
+provided by `AsyncHook` itself.
 The logging should then be skipped when
-it was the logging itself that caused AsyncHooks callback to call.
+it was the logging itself that caused the `AsyncHook` callback to be called.
 By
-doing this the otherwise infinite recursion is broken.
+doing this, the otherwise infinite recursion is broken.

 ## Class: `AsyncHook`